simonprickett/simonprickett.github.io/_pages/resume.md

 ---
 <h2>Summary</h2>
 <p>I am a skilled Developer Relations practitioner with over 25 years of technical training, software architecture, team and product management and software development experience.</p>
-<p>Currently working as the Principal Developer Advocate for Redis, I enjoy technical storytelling through coding, writing and presenting: both on video and in person.
-My role also includes an element of being amongst the first developers to use our products - using my experience in application development to help shape and fine tune the developer experience.</p>
+<p>Currently working as the Principal Developer Advocate for [Redis](Redis.com), I enjoy technical storytelling through coding, writing and presenting: both on video and in person.
+My role also means I am amongst the first developers to use our products - using my application development expertise to help shape and fine-tune the developer experience.</p>
 <p>I regularly create software and hardware projects, and write and publish videos about them on my personal website at <a href="https://simonprickett.dev" target="_blank">https://simonprickett.dev</a>.
 I am particularly interested in APIs and the Internet of Things.</p>
-<p>You'll also find my coding projects on GitHub at <a href="https://github.com/simonprickett" target="_blank">https://github.com/simonprickett</a>.
+<p>You'll also find my project code on GitHub at <a href="https://github.com/simonprickett" target="_blank">https://github.com/simonprickett</a>.
 My work has been featured in the Arduino, Adafruit and Cloudflare blogs.</p>
 <hr/>
 <h2>Contact Details</h2>
 <p>Reach me by email at <code>simon@crudworks.org</code>.
 References are available on request.</p>
 <hr/>
 <h2>Technical Skills</h2>
 <ul>
-    <li>My primary skill is deep technical storytelling and communication - introducing developers to concepts and ideas in ways that appeal to them through engaging example applications that are well documented and explained in workshops, videos, blogs and conference talks.</li>
+    <li>My primary skill is deep technical storytelling and communication.
+I introduce developers to concepts and ideas in ways that appeal to them through engaging example applications that are well documented and explained in workshops, videos, blogs and conference talks.</li>
-    <li>I am a polyglot mostly backend developer that can usually be found developing with Node.js, although I frequently also produce code and content targeted at Python and Java Developers.
+    <li>I am a polyglot, mostly backend, developer that can usually be found developing with Node.js, although I frequently also produce code and content targeted at Python and Java Developers.
 I have experience working in C/C++ and familiarity with a number of other programming languages and frameworks including Flask and Express.</li>
     <li>I've worked with a range of databases, most recently/notably Redis but also Firebase, Postgres, MySQL and Oracle.</li>
     <li>I am familiar with AWS and Google Cloud... particularly the serverless functions and AppEngine products.</li>
-    <li>I am not a front end developer, however I am comfortable working with HTML, JavaScript, CSS and frameworks such as Bulma.</li>
+    <li>I am not a front end developer, however, I am comfortable working with HTML, JavaScript, CSS and frameworks such as Bulma.</li>
     <li>I like use a Kanban approach to managing my work, and enjoy working with tools from GitHub, Atlassian and Pivotal Labs to plan and communicate work.</li>
     <li>I have extensive experience with designing and implementing complex systems and contributing to open source projects.</li>
 </ul>